 Piano Proficiency.
-Before graduation, students with Music Performance, Sacred Music, and Music

-Education concentrations must achieve proficiency at the Class Piano IV level, while those in Music Management must achieve proficiency at the Class Piano II level.
+Before graduation, students with Music Performance, Sacred Music, and Music Education concentrations must achieve proficiency at the Class Piano IV level, while those in Music Business must achieve proficiency at the Class Piano II level.
 Specific proficiency requirements are available in the Music Department Office.

 Recital Performance.
-Students concentrating in any area of music and who are enrolled in Major Private Instruction will perform on at least one student recital each semester.
+Students concentrating in any area of music and who are enrolled in Major Private Instruction will perform on at least one performance hour each semester.
 Students pursuing Music Performance and Sacred Music concentrations are required to give a 30 minute recital during their junior year and a 60 minute recital during their senior year.
 Those in Music Education will give a 30 minute recital during their senior year.
-Applications for faculty approval for these recitals are available.
+Applications for faculty approval for these recitals are available in the Music Department Office.

 Recital and Concert Attendance.
 Students concentrating in any area of music will attend all student Performance Hours.
 Additionally, students will attend a total of ten recitals and concerts each semester.
-A list of performances is posted each semester from which the student may choose, and attendance forms are available.
+A list of performances from which the student may choose is posted each semester and attendance forms are available.
 The student is responsible for completing and returning these forms promptly.